168

 Where it gives glowing contrours of the item and you can see it through walls.
 This means that if you get to a area where you need to grab 10 different things, you can see them and the challenge only becomes getting to them through all the enemies.

-Especially things like the corrupted items.
-For god's sake.
-Those things make the missions harder, and you can only kill them with a special item that you need to run around and look for.
-And once you have it, its ammo is limited.
+And these things can only be killed with a special item, a Graphite Grinder, that you also need to run around and look for.
+And once you have it, its ammo is limited so you can't miss the item too much.

 -Movement and interactions